 Although buying land at auction or estate deals might seem to be the cheapest way to invest in real estate with little money, I would not recommend this method.
 The strategy relies on someone in the future, wanting to buy the land from you at a higher price.

 The challenge with this approach is it depends on a lot of luck.
 Sure, the government might build a freeway next to your land, and it will become valuable, but you need to keep paying taxes on the ground you own.
 Even if this possibility becomes a reality someday, you would have lost money in taxes.
 Also, securing the land and ensuring no unauthorized squatters occupy the ground might be expensive.

 I’d avoid this strategy unless you are very confident that the land you won would be in high demand soon.
 Also, check for back taxes, liens, closing fees, etc. to determine the total cost of the transaction,

 Buy on the fringe and wait.
 Buy land near a growing city!
 Buy real estate when other people want to sell.
 Hold what you buy.John Jacob “Jack” Astor IV

 If you are new to real estate investing or an experienced investor trying out a new strategy, I would highly advise buying books.
 Increasing your knowledge and learning from other professional investors could be the best way to get started investing in real estate with little or no money.
 Real estate can make money, but if done incorrectly, you could lose money as well.

-If you have no money to invest in real estate, borrow these books from your local library.
-I own the following books, which helped me tremendously when I started investing.
+If you have no money to invest in real estate, borrow real estate books from your local library.
+I created a list of the best real estate books for beginners, which helped me tremendously when I started investing.